 My first exposure to recruiting was making calls after hours for an executive recruiter.
 My job was just to leave messages with HR executives at large corporations in the US.
 It paid well, and it was easy.
-My next job I dove in head first with a small engineering staffing firm specializing in aerospace and defence.
+The next job I dove in was in a small engineering staffing firm specializing in aerospace and defense.

 At the same time, I switched to learn to recruit from digital marketing, this industry shifted to embrace Social Media, SEO, SEM, and email marketing.
 These skills are outside the scope of traditional recruiting, but those with experience in the business learned quickly and became consultants to help clients and agencies reach bigger and better audiences.
 Just in the last 2-3 years, Employment Branding came into its own as a true hybrid of the two skill sets.
 I was just learning to recruit, but I took the skills I had to promote our jobs and make our company easy to find on search engines.
 I saw it as a way to become invaluable to my employer and it worked.